Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

  <figcaption> Figure 2.
 Bull and Bear market plot with annotations.</figcaption>
  </figure>

  Several insights result from this graph.
-Our objective is not to deep dive into classic market analysis, but especially to make observations that will aid in designing a machine learning model.
+Our objective here is not to deep dive into classic market analysis, but especially to make observations that will aid in designing a machine learning model.
-  * The first most apparent observations is the cyclic behavior of the market.
+  * The first most apparent observation is the cyclic behavior of the market.
 It tends to rise, upward trend line (blue) then goes into a downward trend (red), followed by a repetition of the cycle.
   * The upward trend's length typically occurs for several years, wherein a growing market is the normal situation, but is interrupted by shorter length downward trends or crashes.
   * Recessions can occur without causing a market crash.
 For example, the Gulf War Recession or the post-Korean war recession occurred during Bull markets.
 Recessions tend to be reactionary to the market, rather than a leading indicator of the market.
 Often there are market crashes without recessions, and sometimes a recession follows a market crash.
   * We learn from various annotations that often outside forces are the instigators of crashes.
 A case in point is the 2020 COVID Pandemic.
-In this case, external forces had an enormous impact on the financial market.
 The pandemic crisis had nothing to do with financial markets, but the effect due to social distancing strongly impacted the workforce and business operations across most industries.
   * In some cases, the same trends that are driving the market up are the ones that bring the market down.
-Such a case is the 2007 - 2009 Financial Crisis, where the U.S. housing market, sub-prime mortgages, drove the market up and then brought the market down with the collapse of the U.S. housing market.
+Such a case is the 2007 - 2009 Financial Crisis, where the U.S. housing market, sub-prime mortgage investments, drove the market up and then brought the market down with the collapse of the U.S. housing market.
   * In many cases, assets are overvalued and are termed [asset bubbles](https://www.investopedia.com/articles/personal-finance/062315/five-largest-asset-bubbles-history.asp).
-In such cases, certain metrics, for example, price-to-earnings ratio, increase significantly above historical levels leading to straightforward prediction and consequently higher market impact.
+In such cases, certain metrics, for example, price-to-earnings ratio, increase significantly above historical levels leading to straightforward prediction and market impact.
 A case in point is the DoT Com Bubble, which led to unjustified multi-billion dollar valuations for some young companies that went public.
-Looking at Figure 3, we observe it took from 2000 to late 2007 to regain the lost market value lost in the Dot Com Bubble.
+Looking at Figure 3, we observe it took from 2000 to late 2007 to regain the lost market value from the Dot Com Bubble.

  From these observations, it is evident that outside factors have a strong influence on the market.
 Thus, additional data sources that capture the effects of external forces should be useful for predicting market downturns.
 We will explore additional data sources in part 2 of this series.

 # Subplots with MktCycle and Line Plots

 When analyzing variables and trends, it is useful to compare multiple market variables.
 For example, it is beneficial to examine the *mcnr* and compare it to the close price.
 Here we provide *fmplot()* a list of variables to be plotted along with a list of plot types.
-We also set *hspace* = 0, calling for no space between the subplots.
+We also set *hspace* = 0, indicating no space between the subplots.
 More details for these features are available by examining the *fmplot()* "docstrings" with the Jupyter shift+Tab feature.

 ```
 title=['Bull and Bear Normalized Returns', 'Close Price']